tristanpenman/chaos/README.md

 ## Qt Port

-The current, Qt-based version is more complete, and includes basic level editing support.
+The current version is based on Qt, and is much more complete.
+It includes basic level editing support, although level re-location is only implemented for Sonic 2 ROMs.
 The [PLAN](./PLAN.md) file outlines the general direction of on-going development.

 ## Documentation

 Included in the [doc](./doc) directory is Brett Kosinski's original [write up](./doc/kosinski.txt) of the compression algorithm used.

+The [haskell](./haskell/) directory contains an attempt to implement Kosinski / RLE decompression using Haskell.
+This would probably be considered terrible Haskell code, as I wrote it very early on in my attempts to learn Haskell.

 ## Build